infochimps-labs/wukong/README.md

 end
 ```

-When you're developing your application, run your processors on the
+You can run this processor on the command line using text files as
-command line on flat input files using `wu-local`:
+input using the `wu-local` tool that comes with Wukong:

 ```
 $ cat novel.txt